 Adventures in Geodetic Imagination

-At the heart of Sacred Number and the Origins of Civilization lay the story of the Secret Men of the North, which followed the west-to-east path of a European Michael line, in the sense of the original invasion of the Indo-Europeans of the Baltic into the Mediterranean and as the later axis this provided for the Normans to orchestrate the Crusades; ostensibly to re-take Jerusalem from the world of Islam, that was also competing over Europe, from Spain, Sicily and Levant.
+At the heart of my second book, Sacred Number and the Origins of Civilization, lay the story of the Secret Men of the North, which followed the west-to-east path of a European Michael line (see figure 6), in the sense of the original invasion of the Middle East by northern Christianity, during the Crusades; ostensibly to re-take Jerusalem from a world of Islam that was itself invading Europe, from Spain, Sicily and the Levant.

-Whilst working on a continuation of such a geodetic story, the concept of Sacred Latitudes emerged in which parallels of latitude might have some psycho-historical relevance, based on the original insight that, in the last century, “manifestations of Mary” have emerged, first in Garabandal in Spain and recently in Medjugorje, in Bosnia, that are on exactly the same line of latitude, 43 degrees and 12 minutes. (brought to my attention by the late John D. Kirby’s studies of “Mary places”.)
+Whilst working on a continuation of such a geodetic story, the concept of Sacred Latitudes emerged in which parallels of latitude might have some psycho-historical relevance, based on the original insight that, in the last century, “manifestations of Mary” have emerged, first in Garabandal in Spain and recently in Medjugorje, in Bosnia, that are on exactly the same line of latitude, 43 degrees and 12 minutes (43.2 degrees) (this brought to my attention by the late John D. Kirby’s studies of “Mary places”.
+He had organized tours from the UK to Medjugorje: see youTube video at end.)

 Venus has played a strong role in mankind’s imagination, being a bright object in the sky in the evening sky and then the morning sky, whilst also viewed as the primary female goddess of the Ancient Near East.
 To recent astronomers, she is covered in impenetrable clouds, whilst the invention of radar revealed a rocky sister planet to Earth but with no life as we know it.
 It is perennially associated with the pentagon, because its synodic periods draw out a pentagon within the zodiac in 8 solar years.
 The reasons it does so are intriguing to say the least, and we explore the unusual numerical characteristics of Venus seen from Earth.